Antonio-Tresol/ParallelProgramming/README.md

 # ParalleProgramming
-Repository With Projects of Concurrent Programming
+Repository with homework, exercises and examples of parallel Programming